Patient education: Dilation and curettage (D and C) (Beyond the Basics)

 Fortunately, most uterine perforations heal on their own and do not require any treatment.
 Two potential problems caused by perforation are bleeding from injury to a blood vessel and injury to other internal organs.
 A second procedure may be needed to repair these types of injuries.

 Cervical injury — Injuries to the cervix can occur during dilation or from trauma related to the curettage.
 Lacerations (cuts) to the cervix are managed with pressure to the area, application of medications that help stop bleeding, or in some cases, stitches in the cervix.

-Infection — Infection from D and C is rare.
+Infection — Infection from a D and C is rare.

-Intrauterine adhesions — Adhesions (areas of scar tissue) can sometimes form in the uterus following D and C. Adhesion is most common when D and C is performed during or after pregnancy.
+Intrauterine adhesions — Adhesions (areas of scar tissue) can sometimes form in the uterus following D and C. Adhesions occur most commonly when a D and C is performed during or after pregnancy.
 In some cases, this can lead to abnormalities in the menstrual cycle, painful menstrual cycles, infertility, or miscarriage.
-If adhesions are extensive, you can be treated with hormones to encourage growth of healthy uterine tissue and the scar tissue can be removed with a surgical procedure.
-(See "Intrauterine adhesions".)
+If adhesions are extensive, you can be treated with a combination of hormones to encourage growth of healthy uterine tissue and the removal of the scarred tissue with a surgical procedure.
+(See "Intrauterine adhesions: Clinical manifestation and diagnosis".)

 WHERE TO GET MORE INFORMATION